 Eleanor of England, Queen of Castile

 Daughter of Henry II and Eleanor of Aquitaine, Eleanor was the sixth of her parents’ eight children.
-Her older brother, Richard I, succeeded their father to the throne in 1189 and then he, too, died in 1199.
+Her older brother, Richard I, succeeded their father to the throne in 1189 and died in 1199.
 The next eldest sibling still alive at that point was Eleanor, however the throne passed to her younger brother, John.
 And really, considering that John brought about the Magna Carta, it’s certainly one example where you can’ t help but wonder, what if?

 Eleanor married King Alfonso VIII of Castile when she was 12 years old in 1174.
-Not only was theirs become a love match, but Eleanor ended up wielding considerable political power at her husband’s court.
+Not only was theirs a love match, but Eleanor ended up wielding considerable political power at her husband’s court.
 In other words, she was really her mother’s daughter.
 She died 28 days after her husband, reportedly of grief, in 1214.

 Margaret of England, Duchess of Brabant

 Margaret, daughter of Edward I and Eleanor of Castile, married John II, Duke of Brabant when she was 15 years old.
 Her time at his court was miserable – he humiliated her with a succession of mistresses and had his bastards raised in her household.
 She gave birth to only one surviving child, John, in 1300, and was widowed in 1312.
 Little is know of her widowhood, but she lived another 22 years, dying in her late 50s.